 Music is A Language, NOT Science or Math.
 Learn it The Way You Learn A Language

-Why do all schools, teachers and top musicians all feel that playing with music or with other people is THE best way to become a really good musician in much shorter time?
+Why do all schools, teachers, and top musicians all feel that playing with music or with other people is THE best way to become a really good musician in a much shorter time?